St Agnes, Cornwall: Mount Hawke Parish Church

+Mithian Parish Church

 Another Anglican chapel-of-ease was St Peter's Church in Mithian.
 The Decorated style church was built between Mithian and Blackwater at Chiverton Cross in 1847 and dedicated to St Peter.
 There had been two or more chapels in Mithian prior to this church.
 One was at Mawla (subsequently used to shelter cows).
 The Mithian church closed in 2008.

 Methodist

 There are several Methodist churches in St Agnes: the former Wesleyan Methodist church, the former United Methodist chapel and a former Primitive Methodist chapel.
 Mithian previously had a Wesleyan Methodist chapel.
 Mawla, Mount Hawke, Skinner's Bottom and Porthtowan all also had Wesleyan chapels.
 Skinner's Bottom also had a Primitive Methodist chapel.
 Wheal Rose had a Bible Christian chapel.